 Wiregrass Ecological Associates, LLC (WEA) and Southern Forestry Consultants, LLC (SFC) are pleased to announce Alexis (Alex) A. Harvey has joined our team in the Gulfport Office.
-Mr. Harvey will serve as the Mississippi Region Manager for WEA and Senior Forester for SFC.
+Mr. Harvey will serve as the Mississippi Region Manager for WEA and Forester for SFC.

 He holds a B.S. degree from Mississippi State University in the Forestry with a Wildlife Management concentration.
 He is also a Registered Forester in Mississippi and Alabama and a Forestry Technical Service Provider in Alabama with the USDA.

-Prior to coming to the consultancy world, Mr. Harvey served as Sustainable Forestry Program Manager with the Federation of Southern Cooperatives/Land Assistance Fund in partnership with the U.S. Endowment for Forestry and Communities and the U.S. Department of Agriculture.
+Prior to the consultancy world, Mr. Harvey served as Sustainable Forestry Program Manager with the Federation of Southern Cooperatives/Land Assistance Fund in partnership with the U.S. Endowment for Forestry and Communities and the U.S. Department of Agriculture.
 In this role, Mr. Harvey helped to develop and pilot the African American Sustainable Forestry and Land Retention Program which has garnered high accolades.

 Under appropriations from the Environmental Protection Agency, he also developed a program to address the unique challenges and conduct outreach and education for underserved and socially disadvantaged landowners around the issue of conservation easements.

 Prior to working in the nonprofit world, he also has over 7 years’ experience with the USDA Forest Service on the Allegheny National Forest in northwestern Pennsylvania.
 In this role, he gained expertise in natural resources policy, silviculture, oil and gas development on federal and private lands, watershed management, human dimensions of wildlife management and a host of other environmental issues including the National Environmental Policy Act (NEPA).

 Mr. Harvey has also worked with two state agencies (Mississippi Forestry Commission and Florida Division of Forestry) as a Service Forester.
 Mr. Harvey is the President of Legacy Land Management, LLC which is a Certified Disadvantaged Business Enterprise (DBE) in Mississippi and Louisiana and a Certified Minority Business Enterprise (MBE) with the Mississippi Development Authority.